kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/Sakai/CLE/API/README.md

-# Functional test framework for the Kuali and Sakai products
+# Sakai CLE Functional Testing API

 ## Description:

-Note: Currently this project is limited to Sakai.
-Kuali development is slated for the future.
+This is the development project for the Sakai CLE Functional Testing API gem for Ruby.

-Provides a framework for interacting with web sites for Sakai-CLE and Sakai-OAE, using Ruby and Watir-webdriver--but without needing to know either in detail.
+This API provides a framework for interacting with web sites for Sakai-OAE, using Ruby and Watir-webdriver--but without needing to know either in detail.

 ## Requirements: